 Instructions

-1. Prepare Pan and Preheat Oven: Spray a 12-cup Bundt pan thoroughly with baking spray to ensure easy release of the cake.
-Preheat your oven to 350°F (175°C).
+1. Prepare Pan and Preheat Oven: Spray a 12-cup Bundt pan thoroughly with baking nonstick spray to ensure the cake doesn’t stick.
+Then preheat your oven to 350°F (175°C) for proper baking temperature.

-2. Combine Dry Ingredients: In a medium bowl, whisk together the sifted cake flour and kosher salt until evenly mixed.
+2. Combine Dry Ingredients: In a bowl, whisk together the sifted cake flour and kosher salt until evenly mixed, setting aside for use later in the batter.

-3. Cream Butter and Sugar: Using an electric mixer, beat the softened unsalted butter and granulated sugar together until the mixture becomes light and fluffy, approximately 5 minutes, which helps to incorporate air for a tender crumb.
+3. Cream Butter and Sugar: Using an electric mixer, beat the softened unsalted butter and granulated sugar together for about 5 minutes until the mixture becomes light and fluffy, creating a creamy base for the cake.

-4. Add Eggs and Vanilla: Beat in the eggs one at a time, fully incorporating each before adding the next.
-Then add the vanilla extract and mix well.
+4. Add Eggs and Vanilla: Beat in the eggs one at a time, ensuring each is fully incorporated before adding the next.
+Follow by beating in the vanilla extract to infuse flavor.

-5. Combine Wet and Dry Ingredients: Gradually beat in half of the dry flour mixture until just combined, followed by the heavy cream.
-Finally, mix in the remaining dry ingredients until the batter is smooth and homogenous.
+5. Combine Wet and Dry Ingredients: Gradually beat in half of the dry flour mixture until just combined to avoid overmixing.
+Then pour in the heavy cream and beat to integrate, followed by adding the remaining dry ingredients until the batter is smooth and uniform.

-6. Bake: Pour the batter into the prepared Bundt pan, place it on a baking sheet, and bake in the preheated oven for 50 to 55 minutes.
-Check doneness by inserting a tester into the center; it should come out clean and the cake should be golden brown.
+6. Bake: Pour the prepared batter into the pre-sprayed Bundt pan and place it on a baking sheet for support.
+Bake in the preheated oven for 50 to 55 minutes, or until the cake turns golden brown and a tester inserted in the center comes out clean.

-7. Cool: Allow the cake to cool in the pan for 30 minutes to set before carefully inverting it onto parchment paper or a cake stand.
-Let the cake cool completely before glazing.
+7. Cool: Allow the cake to cool in the pan for 30 minutes to set structure.
+Afterward, invert the cake onto parchment paper or a serving plate and let it cool completely before icing.

-9. Make Strawberry Icing: Whisk together powdered sugar, crushed freeze-dried strawberries, vanilla extract, heavy cream, and milk until smooth and combined.
-Adjust the consistency by adding more milk (1 teaspoon at a time) if too thick, or more powdered sugar (¼ cup increments) if too thin, until pourable.
+9. Make Strawberry Icing: In a bowl, whisk together powdered sugar, crushed freeze-dried strawberries, vanilla extract, heavy cream, and milk until the mixture is smooth and well combined.

-10. Glaze Cake: Pour the strawberry icing evenly over the completely cooled pound cake and let it set for a few minutes before serving to allow the glaze to firm up slightly.
+11. Glaze Cake: Pour the strawberry icing evenly over the cooled pound cake.
+Let the glaze set for a few minutes before slicing and serving, to allow it to firm slightly.

 Notes

-• Ensure all ingredients, especially eggs and butter, are at room temperature for the best texture and even mixing.
+• Ensure all ingredients, especially eggs and butter, are at room temperature for optimal mixing and texture.

-• Freeze-dried strawberries provide intense flavor without adding moisture to the icing.
+• Freeze-dried strawberries provide intense flavor without adding moisture that would affect the glaze consistency.

-• Store leftover cake covered at room temperature for up to 3 days or refrigerate for longer freshness.
+• Store leftover cake covered at room temperature for up to 3 days or refrigerate for up to 5 days.

 Similar Posts